bvasilop/MS-Leap-Resume/resume.md

 ### Seattle, WA  Jan 2017–Dec 2017
 #### Seattle University Web Development Program <https://billvas-webdev.github.io/vue-news-pwa/>

-•	Designed and Implemented all UI components for website.
+•	Designed and implemented all UI components for website.

-•	Mobile-first progressive web application that utilizes VueJS, Axios API, OpenWeatherMap API, AJAX, Webpack and  Vue CLI.
+•	Created a mobile-first progressive web application that utilizes VueJS, Axios API, OpenWeatherMap API, AJAX, Webpack and  Vue CLI.

-•	Mobile first responsive and adaptive design for all screen sizes.
+•	Utilized responsive and adaptive design for all screen sizes.

-•	Utilized offline caching and JavaScript agents such as Serviceworkers as well as IndexedDB and Localstorage.
+•	Integrated offline caching and JavaScript agents such as Serviceworkers as well as IndexedDB and Localstorage.

-•	Integrated Fetch API for accessing and implementing data from NewsAPI.org.
+•	Used Fetch API for accessing and implementing data from NewsAPI.org.

 ---
 ## SKILLS